p3drosola/Backbone.GroupedCollection/README.md

 ## Changelog
 ```
+0.1.1 Add listeners for 'change', 'remove' and 'reset' only once
 0.1.0 Fixes groups not being deleted because a race condition with `VirtualCollection`
 0.0.3 Fixes bug when changing a model failed to create a new Group
 0.0.2 Add GroupCollection & Group options